serilog-contrib/Serilog.Sinks.AmazonS3/README.md

 ```

 ## Usage with role based authentication in AWS
-Use this method if you gave access to S3 from your AWS program execution machine using roles.
-In this case, authorization is managed by AWS and the values `accessKey` and `accessSecret` are not required.
+Use this method if you gave access to Amazon S3 from your AWS program execution machine using roles.
+In this case, authorization is managed by AWS and `awsAccessKeyId` and `awsSecretAccessKey` are not required.

 ```csharp
 var logger = new LoggerConfiguration().WriteTo